bbottema/simple-java-mail/02_CLI_DAEMON_IMPROVEMENT_PLAN/phase-4-platform-packaging/15-integrate-linux-macos-and-other-unix-supervisors.md

 - On Ubuntu 24.04 under an ordinary WSL user, the rendered systemd unit passes `systemd-analyze`, link/install, enable/start, authenticated status, supervisor SIGTERM cleanup, success classification, disable, and removal, including a long custom state root.
 - The portable route passes in clean Linux containers on Temurin 17 and 21 over both local transports.
 A locked-down Java 17 run also succeeds, and a foreground PID 1 drains under orchestrator SIGTERM with the expected signal exit status 143.
 - The distribution ships the tested systemd user unit.
-Draft Homebrew source with an opt-in `service do` block is parked under issue #708; the portable installation itself does not start a daemon.
+The Homebrew source is a thin archive wrapper with no service integration; neither portable nor Homebrew installation starts a daemon.
-- Actual Homebrew publication and lifecycle runs on macOS and Linux remain open acceptance gates.
+- The one-time Homebrew installation smoke and public tap publication remain issue #708 gates.

 ## Stop condition